 I have had some success and some failures in scanning and OCRing (Optical Character Recognition) waypoint lists.
 Try all the OCR software you can find to see what works best.
 OCR software comes with every scanner and you can also get the FreeOCR software that I find useful too.
 I also use Readiris Pro since it has more user input like being able to identify a spreadsheet as such.
 However, it too screws up a lot.
 Once I have a reasonable copy, I either use Word or Excel or both to get it into a CSV file for importing.
 I make lots of use of the Global Search and Replace function to either add commas or delete unnecessary stuff.
-It is best if the page does not have grid lines as they usually screw up the scanning process if they are faded.
+It is best if the page does not have grid lines as they often screw up the scanning process if they are faded.
 See one of the videos on this subject.

 Some handy techniques.